 Danger #0.
 Source malware.

 And the last one, which must be the first.
-I have missed to mention the initiator of that event – adware.
+I have missed mentioning the initiator of that event – adware.
 The pornographic virus alert from Microsoft cannot appear independently on your PC.
-The access to this page will just be blocked by the web browser you use.
+Access to this page will just be blocked by the web browser you use.
 So, it is quite easy to conclude that something changed your browser configuration and networking settings to show you this banner every time you open your web browser.
 Adware is a kind of virus that usually does the same, that’s why I supposed it’s present.
 The way you get this virus on your PC may be different, and you can read the removal guide in that post.
 Fortunately, the adware can easily be removed with anti-malware software.

 The thing you can do to get rid of the banner at the moment is to close the browser window or reboot the PC.
 Radical ways, but pretty effective against this sort of scam.
 Usually, that banner does not have any “close” buttons at the top right corner.
 Don’t worry – the notifications that “Microsoft locked this computer” are 100% lies.
-Still, neither viruses nor companies can block the computer through the Chrome browser ?.
+Still, neither viruses nor companies can block the computer through the Chrome browser.
 To prevent the browser appearance it is better to avoid using dubious sites.
 Things like torrent trackers or sites for YouTube videos downloading may redirect you to other pages, and this nasty thing is just among them.